vaeth/bookmarkdupes/README.md

 1. Bookmark duplicates
 2. Empty folders
+3. Non-duplicate bookmarks
-3. All bookmarks
+4. All bookmarks

 After this, you will be offered the list of bookmarks with checkboxes;
 in case 1 the numbers indicate the order in which matching bookmarks were added according to the internally stored date.
 There are also buttons to select/unselect convenient sets of checkboxes.

-Finally, there are buttons to remove the selected bookmarks in cases 1 and 2 or to strip the descriptions of the selected bookmarks in case 3.
+Finally, there are buttons to remove the selected bookmarks in cases 1-3 or to strip the descriptions of the selected bookmarks in case 4.
 (The latter has some side effects, see section **Known Bugs**).

 **Be aware that removing bookmarks or stripping descriptions is irreversible!**